By the end of this section, you will be able to:

 One question an ethical entrepreneur should ask is this: Do my employees feel like they can speak freely?
 In reality, at many companies, according to SHRM (Society for Human Resource Management), human resources departments often find it difficult to get employees to complete employee workplace climate (satisfaction) surveys.35 Workers often believe that if management really wants to find out who said what, they easily could, although the surveys are supposed to be anonymous.
 The difference between ethical and unethical entrepreneurial management is whether they want to find out.
 Whether it involves small, mid-size, or large companies, management should encourage employees to speak out, whether as an anonymous whistleblower or in person to their supervisor.
 Absence of this type of encouragement often allows unethical business practices to flourish, such as was seen in the Wells Fargo case example.

 The first employees of a startup realize what is at stake as the company tiptoes into new entrepreneurial waters.
-The founder may be the boss, but those associated with him or her sense a collaborative spirit that directly joins them to the founder as well as to each other.
-There can be a genuine fraternity among those who have been with the firm since day one or shortly thereafter.
+The founder may be the boss, but their associates sense a collaborative spirit that directly joins them to the founder as well as to each other.
+There can be a genuine camaraderie among those who have been with the firm since day one or shortly thereafter.
 Founding members of an entrepreneurial business are also often willing to undergo the strains and rigors attached to a startup in return for an ownership stake in the company that allows them to profit handsomely from its later growth and success.

 Newer staff, however, may not share this mindset.
 They may simply be seeking a secure position with a growing business rather than a chance to get in on the ground floor of a risky startup.
 They will not necessarily have the tolerance for the demanding hours, chaos, and abrasive personalities that can characterize the early days of an enterprise.
 Can entrepreneurial founders shape a company’s culture so that it can accommodate talented employees who are looking for a corporate culture that supports some work-life balance?